Automotive engineers design, develop and manufacture vehicles such as cars, motorbikes, buses and trucks and their

 Income figures are intended as a guide only.

-Working hours are typically 9am to 5pm, Monday to Friday, possibly with some extra hours.
+You'll typically be expected to work 9am to 5pm, Monday to Friday, possibly with some extra hours.
 Some jobs may involve shift work, including evenings and weekends.
 Positions within the motorsport industry may require weekend and out-of-hours working to support events and deadlines.

 Once you have built up significant experience, you may be able to carry out contracting work and set your own hours.
 If you wish to take a career break you'll need to keep your technical knowledge and skills up to date.